peteris-racinskis/AA_MD/README.md

 # AA_MD
 Homework assignments in image processing.
-Written in Python 3.8.5+, using opencv-pytho, matplotlib and numpy.
+Written in Python 3.8.5+, using opencv-python, matplotlib and numpy.
 Developed on linux but tested on Windows 10, with:
 - Python 3.8.10
 - opencv-python 4.5.4.58
 - matplotlib 3.4.3